-Two self-contained linear actuator technologies, namely an electro-mechanical and electro-hydraulic cylinder, have been investigated in this paper; whose focus is on their design when replacing a traditional valve-controlled hydraulic cylinder.
-After explaining why they are potential alternatives for many state-of-the-art applications, a single-boom crane has been chosen as the baseline for applying these drives.
-The sizing process to select available off-the-shelf components has been illustrated, and relevant characteristics of the systems have been discussed.
+Two self-contained linear actuator technologies, namely an electro-mechanical and an electro-hydraulic cylinder, are investigated in this paper; the focus is on their design when replacing a traditional valve-controlled hydraulic cylinder.
+After explaining why they are potential alternatives for many state-of-the-art applications, a single-boom crane is chosen as the baseline to apply these drives.
+The sizing process to select available off-the-shelf components is illustrated and relevant characteristics of the systems are discussed.
 The following main aspects are, therefore highlighted:

-- The electro-hydraulic drive shows several benefits over the electro-mechanical counterpart, for example 20% higher continuous power capability, 47% less installed electric power, 79% longer expected service life, 33% higher maximum force capability, 25% less overall mass, and 40% less installation length. - The electro-hydraulic cylinder is more robust against impact forces, and is expected to have around a 50% lower initial cost.
-In the case of working cycles requiring a continuous transmitted power above 2 kW, there are no available configurations of the considered electro-mechanical actuator due to the limitations on the permissible continuous power being transmitted by the screw assembly.
-Regarding the electro-hydraulic solution, the rated torque of the servo-motor is a limiting factor.
-However, asynchronous induction machines are available when higher torque is needed, i.e., above 180 Nm, as pointed out in [33]. - The electro-mechanical solution is expected to show a higher level of controllability due to higher drive stiffness and energy efficiency as well as lower system complexity.
-All of these factors result, in a more straightforward design approach.
+- The electro-hydraulic drive shows several benefits over the electro-mechanical counterpart such as 20% higher continuous power capability, 47% less installed electric power, 79% longer expected service life, 33% higher maximum force capability, 25% less overall mass, and 40% less installation length. - The electro-hydraulic cylinder is more robust against impact forces, and is expected to have about 50% lower initial cost.
+For working cycles requiring a continuous transmitted power above 2 kW, there are no available configurations of the considered electro-mechanical actuator due to the limitations on the permissible continuous power being transmitted by the screw assembly.
+For the electro-hydraulic solution, the rated torque of the servo-motor is the limiting factor.
+However, asynchronous induction machines are available when higher torque is needed, i.e., above 180 Nm, as pointed out in [33].

+• The electro-mechanical solution is expected to show better controllability due to higher drive stiffness, requires less control effort, has higher energy efficiency, and allows for lower system complexity resulting in a more straightforward design approach.

-This analysis also shows that the electro-hydraulic solution is the best choice when a risk for high impact forces exists, the required output power is continuously above 2 kW, and when minimal installation space, weight, and cost are key design objectives.
-Future work in this field will include efforts to make the sizing procedure automated in terms of component selection.
+This analysis also shows that the electro-hydraulic solution is the best choice when there exists a risk for high impact forces, when the required output power is continuously above 2 kW, and when minimal installation space, weight, and cost are key design objectives.
+Concerning future work, effort will be placed on making the sizing procedure automated in terms of component selection.